 What your boss or HR won’t tell you … moving up the corporate ladder

 Look, by now I’m sure you’ve read a lot about moving up in a company.
-You’ve heard dress for success.
+You’ve heard "Dress for success."
 You know to be the first in the office and the last to leave.
 You keep track of your accomplishments and do all the other “no shit” stuff.
 That is great, do it!
-I’m going to propose a few twists and other ideas.
-Real world stuff that your boss or HR probably won’t tell you.
+I’m going to propose a few twists and other ideas — real world stuff that your boss or HR probably won’t tell you.

 Be a team player, but stand out from the crowd

 Of course you should be a team player.
-That’s part of being a good colleague and a excellent leadership quality.
+That’s part of being a good colleague and an excellent leadership quality.
 But, when you’re in a room full of super successful people so how the hell do you stand out?

 Everyone in your company or at the recruiting event wants the same thing.
 To land that great job.
 Move up the corporate ladder and move fast!

 You need to find a way to stand out from the crowd.
 When you finally meet the person responsible for giving you a shot, you better stand out!
-You NEED them to remember YOU.
-Not the other 20 people they just met before your introduction.
+You NEED them to remember YOU — not the other 20 people they just met before your introduction.

-When I first started at GE I put my head down and worked my ass off.
+When I first started at GE, I put my head down and worked my ass off.
 I helped my teammates, landed some big deals, and flat out executed.
-My goal was to stand out with my performance and I was on my way!
+My goal was to stand out with my performance, and I was on my way!

 The only problem ... nobody at the top knew who I was.
 My boss knew and loved my performance.
 As for our team's leader ... no freaking clue.
-In fact, during one of my presentations he asked his right-hand man who I was.
+In fact, during one of my presentations, he asked his right-hand man who I was.
 I’d been on the team over a year.

 After reading "Power: Why Some People Have It and Others Don't" by Jeffrey Pfeffer I found a way to stand out.
 I recommend reading this book to anyone entering the corporate world.
-I'll give you some tips below, but you’ll need to your own way to stand out.
+I'll give you some tips below, but you’ll need your own way to stand out.

 Get in shape

 I’m sorry.
-This might piss a few people off and I actually agree 100% with those people.
+This might piss a few people off, and I agree 100% with those people.
 For me, it’s all about performance.
 What you do and how you do it!
 So it sucks, but there's evidence that getting in shape helps your career.
 It should have nothing to do with performance or promotions.
 But, if anyone tells you this isn’t true, they are lying or naïve.
 People judge.
 It’s a sad and simple fact.
 Here's a Business Insider article on the topic, "Attractive People Are Simply More Successful."

 As an example Daniel Hamermesh found:

-· Attractive people, both men and women, earn an average of 3% or 4% more than people with below average looks
+· Attractive people, both men, and women, earn an average of 3% or 4% more than people with below average looks

 You can find his book on Amazon, “Beauty Pays: Why Attractive People Are More Successful”